toybreaker/jeancouteau/_articles/darmi-a-victim-of-beauty.md

 her father was now shouting,

->"answer you mother.
+>"Answer you mother.
 We came here with the _klian_ (headman) so as to settle the matter properly.”

-Meanwhile, the blade of Gencel s knife was cold on the neck of the girl, and Gencel was now murmuring in a threatening tone:
+Meanwhile, the blade of Gencel's knife was cold on the neck of the girl, and Gencel was now murmuring in a threatening tone:

->Let s ﬁnish it, Darmi.
+>Let s finish it, Darmi.
 Let's marry or let's die.”

 Then, hiding her cries, Darmi spoke: